misiekp/hedera-cli/CONTRIBUTING.md

 - `wrapAction` (preferred) – adds dynamic variable replacement, optional verbose pre-log, and standardized error handling via `exitOnError`.
 - `exitOnError` – if you only need the error mapping behavior.

-Why: This enforces consistent DomainError handling (setting `process.exitCode` instead of exiting), guarantees telemetry flushing, and keeps logging noise predictable.
+Why: This enforces consistent DomainError handling (setting `process.exitCode` instead of exiting), keeps logging noise predictable.
 A test `wrappingConsistency.test.ts` fails the build if any unwrapped `.action(` is introduced.

 When adding a new command: